 Once the icing was the right consistency, I divided it out into bowls, then added food coloring (I used gel food coloring), until it was the color I wanted.

 I used a thicker consistency icing to pipe (using a pastry bag) the edges on the flowers like shown in the photo below.
 The icing has to be thick enough not to run, because it will be the “barrier” that holds the thinner icing that will fill the flowers later.

 The cookies were set aside to let the icing dry.
 Once dry, I added the green center portion right in the middle of the flower cookie, then let that dry, also.

-Once all the cookies were dry (the icing will get hard after a couple hours-that is a good thing!), the cookies will be ready to eat.
-Trust me…these cookies are GOOD!
+Once all the cookies were dry (the icing will get hard after a couple hours-that is a good thing!), the cookies are ready to eat.
+Trust me- these cookies are GOOD!

 Wouldn’t a basket of sweet Spring Flower Sugar Cookies brighten someone’s day?